Ohio Amber Alert: Women set trap for suspect before chance led them to missing baby

 Belmar said she hesitated to call the police because she wanted to be sure she had it right.
 She called and talked to Jackson during the afternoon of Dec.
 22. Belmar then called Curry, her cousin, and the two came up with a plan to get Jackson into police custody.

-The cousins explained how they drove Jackson to several stores, with hopes that she would steal something so they could call the police.
+The cousins explained how they drove Jackson to several stores hoping that she would steal something so they could call the police.
 When that didn’t work, they drove around with Jackson in the car while one of the women called 911, pretending to be talking to a friend while giving dispatchers information on their location.

 Officers were able to locate the car and arrest Jackson.